Tams3d/T3D-GN-Presets/README.md

 ## :link: Updates & Restrictions

-- Our Presets are made only to run on Latest Stable Blender Release as of date - Blender 3.2 & Above are supported.
+- Our Presets are made only to run on Latest Stable Blender Release as of date - Blender 3.3 & Above are supported.
-- Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742) most of the Node-groups contain Named Attributes for faster computation and simplicity, older versions of Blender will not be supported and will not get supported.
+- Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742) most of the Node-groups contain Named Attributes for faster computation and simplicity some nodes like "UV To Mesh" & "Sweep Curve" uses Specific Attribute Domain which are Interpolated by "Interpolate Domain", older versions of Blender will not be supported and will not get supported.
 - Experimental Branch Content usages are AT YOUR OWN RISK!
 MAY CAUSE SIGNIFICANT LOSS AND INCOMPATIBILITY!
-- Older Addon versions Will be discontinued after Alpha versions of the addons are released.
+- Older Addon versions Will be discontinued and User Manually Need to Upgrade to New Versions
-- Updates will be provided frequently as-soon-as-possible for free.
+- Updates will be provided frequently as-soon-as-possible undoubtly and for free!

 # Licencing & Files